-Below is a sample of the weight information chart provided in all Airstream vehicles built after September 1, 1996.
-This information can be found in your vehicle on the back of the first wardrobe door on the curbside of the vehicle about 60" up from the floor.
+Below is a sample of the weight information chart provided in all Airstream vehicles.
+This information can be found in your vehicle on the back of the first wardrobe door on the curbside of the vehicle about 60" up from the floor or in a galley overhead roof locker.